depaulcdm/hw3-wahmad1/README.md

-Wasif Ahmad \n
+Wasif Ahmad
-This is a markdown file \n
+This is a markdown file
-This is my second change \n
+This is my second change
-This is my third change \n
+This is my third change
 This is the second branch